gschmutz/modern-database-workshop/01-working-with-postgresql/README.md

   }
 }
 ```
+4. Save the file and restart **Claude Desktop**.

 Once connected, the assistant can answer questions like:

-- *"How many movies are in each genre?"*
+- *How many movies are in each genre?*
-- *"List all actors who appeared in more than one film."*
+- *List all actors who appeared in more than one film.*
-- *"What is the average rating of action movies?"*
+- *What is the average rating of action movies?*

 The assistant translates these into SQL queries that run against your PostgreSQL database, and returns the results in plain language.